Los Angeles Rams Team Outlook

 Reynolds is the player LA hopes will challenge the secondary in the deep passing game.
 Josh has more height (6’3”) than size (194 lbs.), but he does win many jump balls even just average WR speed.
 He’ll have risk working the short areas of the field while needing to improve his release.
 Over three seasons at Texas A&M, Josh caught 164 passes for 2,788 yards and 30 TDs while averaging 17 yards per catch.

 Possible early season handcuff to Cooper Kupp while working as the fourth wide receiving option.
-I expect improvement in his third year in the NFL, but his opportunity won’t be high enough without another injury at the WR position.

 Other Options: KhaDarel Hodge, JoJo Natson, Mike Thomas, Austin Proehl, Alex Bachman